Malaysia Bourse May Give Up Support At 1,600 Points

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerWochenstart in ruhigen Bahnen: US-Börsen letztlich tiefer -- SMI beendet Handel im Minus -- DAX schliesst nach erneutem Rekordhoch mit Verlusten -- Durchwachsenes Handelsende in Asien
+Börse aktuell - Live TickerSNB senkt Leitzins überraschend deutlich: SMI beendet Handel im Plus -- DAX schliesst fester -- Wall Street schliesslich in Rot -- Asiens Börsen letztendlich höher

-Am heimischen Aktienmarkt war am Montag die Unsicherheit der Anleger zu spüren.
-Beim deutschen Leitindex DAX setzte sich der Rekordkurs nur zeitweise fort.
-Die Wall Street beendete den Handel zum Wochenstart mit Verlusten.
-In Asien prägten am Montag unterschiedliche Vorzeichen das Bild.
+Der heimische Aktienmarkt zeigte sich am Donnerstag mit leichten Gewinnen.
+Der deutsche Aktienmarkt präsentierte sich letztendlich ebenso höher.
+Anleger an der Wall Street hielten sich in Deckung.
+In Fernost dominierten die Käufe das Geschehen.

 finanzen.net News